nekrut/BMMB554/hugo/content/post/topic5.md

 >Forward index.
 (From [Wikipedia](https://en.wikipedia.org/wiki/Search_engine_indexing)).

 For what we are interested in (searching for the best location of a read in the reference genome) we will use *inverted index*.
 We will refer to it simply as *index*.
-So to find a pattern in string using an index we first need to create that index.
+So to find a pattern in a string using an index we first need to create that index.
 To create an index for a string *T* (i.e., a genome) we will need to:

  * extract substrings of length *L* and record where these substrings occur;
  * organize the list of substrings and their coordinates and an easily accessible data structure (a *map*).